 - eribulin (Halaven)

-In most cases of adjuvant and neoadjuvant chemotherapy, a person will need chemotherapy for 3–6 months, with periods of treatment that may last for a few weeks followed by periods of rest.
+In most cases of adjuvant and neoadjuvant chemotherapy, a person will need chemotherapy for

 In some cases, a doctor may recommend several drugs very close together to lower the risk of the tumor coming back.

 Chemotherapy can cause a wide range of side effects.
 Side effects vary from person to person and drug to drug.
 Some of the more common ones include: